SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ### Viewing Subscriptions

-From the **Account** menu drop-down, click **Subscriptions**.
+From the **Account** drop-down menu, click **Subscriptions**.
 All subscriptions and respective subscribed products are displayed along with the contract start and end dates and status.
-Depending on user authorization, additional information can be viewed and managed.
+Depending on user authorization, additional information about each subscribed product can be viewed and managed.

 ### Viewing the Usage Consumption of a Subscribed Product in a Pie Chart